Your pathway to Australia's #1 University

 Extended Foundation Studies

-The extended program has a 5 week intensive study period, focusing on English preparation (four subjects) and students undertake a cultural immersion preparation program at the beginning of their studies.
-Foundation extended provides opportunity for students to enhance their study and language skills and cultural awareness through five weeks of practical and focused courses and a study tour experience to Sydney or the Illawarra region.
+The Extended program has a five-week intensive study period, focusing on English preparation in four concise subject courses.
+Additionally, Extended provides opportunity for students to enhance their study and language skills and cultural awareness through five weeks of practical and focused courses and a study tour experience to Sydney or the Illawarra region.

 - Foundation English